 For patients with diabetes, monitoring blood sugar levels is a part of daily life.

-Low blood sugar, or hypoglycemia, can occur for many people with diabetes who are on certain medications, including insulin.
+Low blood sugar, or hypoglycemia, can occur for many people with diabetes who are on certain medications, including insulin and sulfonylureas.
 It can occur for a variety of reasons including skipping a meal, exercising strenuously, taking too much insulin or consuming alcohol, especially on an empty stomach.

 Low blood sugar can be as minor as a slight inconvenience or as serious as a life-threatening emergency.
 That’s why it is important to boost blood sugar before it becomes problematic.

 Angela Norton, a diabetes educator at Sharp Chula Vista Medical Center, has diabetes herself, so she knows firsthand the tips and tricks of keeping blood sugar on track.
 Although blood glucose is considered normal if above 70 mg/dL, Norton says patients with diabetes should not wait until they reach below that threshold to take action.